Costus curvibracteatus: Habit and description

 An evergreen perennial, the large leaves of C. curvibracteatus can be effective ground cover, ranging in size from 15 to 35 cm long and 5 to 10 cm wide.
 They are glossy and glabrous above, but hirsute on the edges and underside, and alternately arranged on a spiralling stem, which has a diameter about 1.5 to 2.5 cm.
 Coriaceous (leather-like texture) and dark green, the leaves are obovate to elliptic, with a cuneate to rounded base, and the apex is usually acute to acuminate.
 One of the main features that distinguishes C. barbatus from C. curvibracteatus is the size of the ligule; that of the former is larger, by about 10 to 20 mm.

 Glossy, overlapping bracts form a terminal inflorescence, that is spike-shaped to ovoid.
 The bracts are red to orange, usually becoming more orange at the apex, which curves outward.
 The inflorescence is quite variable in size, ranging from 4 to 18 cm long and 3 to 9 cm cm broad.
 During flowering, small, hermaphroditic yellow or orange tubular florets emerge among the bracts.
 They are usually about as long as the bracts but can be substantially longer.
+The bracts superficially resemble those of Renealmia cernua.

 The height of the plant overall is typically between 1 and 1.5 m, though it occasionally can grow as tall as 3 m.
 Its rhizomes are about 20 mm thick.
 Unlike its relative Zingiber officinale, the rhizomes are not edible, and it is not used as a spice.